Tayside & Forth Valley: Regional News

 Funding

-– Up to £7.5k Standard Innovation Voucher
+– £7.5k Standard Innovation Voucher

 These vouchers are to encourage new first-time collaboration between SMEs and a Scottish University or College.
 There are two types of Standard Innovation Vouchers: